AhmedShab/guessing-game/README.md

+# Website link

+The project can be viewed on this link: ...

 # Number Guessing Game

 This is a simple command-line number guessing game implemented in JavaScript.
 The game generates a random number between 1 and 100, and the player is tasked with guessing the number.
 The game provides feedback after each guess and tracks the number of attempts.
 A scoring system rewards the player based on how quickly they guess the correct number.